 - 29.1.
 The Chief Executive, the Corporate Directors and Chief Officer will consider the use of Framework Agreements established by other bodies as part of the route to procurement decision. - 29.2.
 Where a market outwith the framework suppliers is established and where the contract value is below that of a Regulated Procurement or an over Threshold Regulated Procurement, the Chief Executive, Corporate Directors and Chief Officer will determine if the Contract should be advertised directly to the known suppliers in addition to the call off contract opportunity sourced through a Framework Agreement. - 29.3.
-Where a Framework Agreement is provided by a Framework Provider other than the Council, a check should be undertaken by the Service Manager Procurement in consultation with the Head of Legal and Governance to determine the Council's eligibility to use that Framework Agreement prior to its use. - 29.4.
-Where it has been clearly identified that the Council is eligible to utilise the Framework Agreement, the procedures for the use of that Framework Agreement must be strictly complied with in all instances.
+Where a Framework Agreement is provided by a Framework Provider other than the Council, a check should be undertaken by the Service Manager (Procurement) in consultation with the Head of Legal and Governance to determine the Council's eligibility to use that Framework Agreement prior to its use. - 29.4.
+Where it has been clearly identified that the Council is eligible to utilise the Framework Agreement, the procedures for the use of that Framework Agreement must be strictly complied with in all instances. - 29.5.
+The duration of the individual contracts based on a Framework Agreement do not need to coincide with the duration of that Framework Agreement, but might as appropriate be shorter or longer.

-- 29.5.
-The duration of the individual contracts based on a Framework Agreement do not need to coincide with the duration of that Framework Agreement, but might as appropriate be shorter or longer. - 29.6.
+- 29.6.
+When a contract is to be awarded under a Framework Agreement, authorisation must be sought as appropriate in compliance with these CSOs. - 29.7.
 A contract award notice will be published on conclusion of a call-off from a Framework Agreement.
 A contract award letter will also be issued to the provider, and the Contract will be entered in the Contracts Register.